-- SG31.
-Must not obstruct pedestrian circulation. - SG32.
-Must be of good quality, design and material. - SG33.
-Use of animated characters are encouraged. - SG34.
-No more than five permits shall be issued for a single business location or unit in a plaza in a calendar year. - Only one sign permitted per lot 20.0 metres of SG35. street frontage. - SG36.
-Maximum display period of 30 days. - Maximum total sign area of 1.5 square metres.
-SG37. - Maximum height of 1.2 metres.
-SG38.
+SG31.
+Must not obstruct pedestrian circulation.
+SG32.
+Must be of good quality, design and material.
+SG33.
+Use of animated characters are encouraged.
+SG34.
+No more than five permits shall be issued for a single business location or unit in a plaza in a calendar year.
+SG35.
+Only one sign permitted per lot 20.0 metres of street frontage.
+SG36.
+Maximum display period of 30 days.

+Maximum height of 1.2 metres.